cgierke/homebridge-musiccast/README.md

 ## Volume

-The current Apple Home app doesn't really support volume for speakers and receivers, so the source selector is misused to quickly adjust volume in 6 steps.
+The current Apple Home app doesn't really support volume for speakers and receivers, so the source selector is "misused" to quickly adjust volume in 6 steps.

 <img src="https://gitlab.com/cgierke/homebridge-musiccast/raw/main/homekit-screenshot-volume.png" width="550">